Use Conformance Scan v2

 docker run -e SCAN_TOKEN=<your scan token> -e PLATFORM_SERVICE=services.42crunch.com:8001 -e SCAN42C_SECURITY_OAUTH2='<the token value you want to use>' 42crunch/scand-agent:v2

-If you do not provide credentials to all required authentication methods listed in your scan configuration, Conformance Scan cannot run tests on all API operations because it cannot authenticate to your API.
+If you do not provide credentials to all authentication methods listed as required in your scan configuration, Conformance Scan cannot run tests on all API operations because it cannot authenticate to your API.
+If you have defined an authentication method in you OpenAPI definition but your API does not actually use it, you can mark it as not required in your scan configuration to avoid having to provide credentials for it.

 4. When ready, run your finalized Docker command.

 The on-premise scan starts and checks the scan configuration, then runs the scan according to the configuration.
 When the scan is finished, you can see the number of issues where your API implementation does not conform to the API contract.
-If Conformance Scan could not scan one or more API operations, for example, because a happy path request failed, the scan is marked as incomplete to reflect that more work is still needed.
+If Conformance Scan could not scan one or more API operations, for example, because a happy path test failed, the scan is marked as incomplete to reflect that more work is still needed.

 The screenshot shows the panel for Conformance Scan on the API summary: the badge on the upper right corner indicates that the latest scan was run on premises and the button to rerun the scan is not available.